 Kasia knew her relationship with The PIlot was so strong that it would have been foolish to stop suggesting ideas.
 She knew The Pilot features a real estate section every Wednesday.
 She also knew that many newspaper staffs don’t have enough writers to create original content for those smaller sections.

-So she submits tips for staging and decorating.
+Because she’s a graduate of the Staging Diva Home Staging Training Program (affiliate link), she promotes herself as an expert and submits tips on staging, decorating and other real estate topics.
 This year alone, the paper used three of her tip sheets, with attribution:

 Staging Can Make Sales Happen, in April.